muligmoen/FYS3110CompPhy/Project 4/README.md

 make
 ```

-This makes two executables, project3 and testit.
+This makes three executables, project3, testit and animation.

 ##Usage
 In the terminal type